 The grow tables have a great balance in terms of size with a great depth of soil which makes it super flexible to grow both leafy greens such as lettuce, spinach and kale but also root vegetables such as radishes, turnips or carrots.
-In, I shared with you the importance of prioritizing quality over quantity.
+In my previous article, I shared with you the importance of prioritizing quality over quantity.
 Our vegetables need some space to grow healthy and the great news is that the grow tables are providing this needed balance.
 To make it easy for you, you can find below a table indicating you with the right quantity of plants per variety to ensure healthy, yummy and delicious harvests!
 Remember that one seed is one plant.

 - Grow table XXL: 8-10

 - Grow table super XXL: 20